elemprod/lptask/README.md

 The scheduler must be initialized wth the `sched_init()` function and then started with `sched_start()` function from the main context.
-The start function repeatably executes any expired tasks and sleep when no tasks are active.
+The start function repeatably services any expired tasks and sleeps when no tasks are active.
 The function does not return, once started, until the the scheduler has been stopped.
 ```c